MoritzLost/ProcessWireDev/site/03-templating-and-development/01-twig-processwire-setup.md

 ---
 tags: post
 layout: post
-title: Integrating Twig with ProcessWire
+title: How to integrate Twig with ProcessWire
 menu_title: "Twig integration: Setup"
-description: Tutorial on using Twig as a flexible view layer for ProcessWire projects.
+description: Learn how to use Twig as a flexible view layer in ProcessWire projects.
 ---

 # How to set up Twig as a flexible view layer for ProcessWire

-ProcessWire sites can run on only PHP without any additional templating language (after all, PHP started out as a template language itself) — and it's totally fine to leave it that way.
-However, as a project grows in complexity, it may benefit from separating the logic (input processing, data preparation et c.) from the view (HTML output through templates).
+ProcessWire sites can run on simple PHP without any additional templating language (after all, PHP started out as a template language itself) — and it's totally fine to leave it that way.
+However, as a project grows in complexity, it may benefit from separating the logic (input processing, data preparation etc.) from the view (HTML output through templates).
 Using a dedicated template language helps you adhere to this separation of concerns, because it doesn't allow you to do all the heavy processing you can do in pure PHP.
 You also get some neat features for template structuring out of the box, especially template inheritance which will help you keep your code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 This tutorial will show you how to create your own flexible, extendable template system with Twig and integrate it seamlessly into a ProcessWire site.
 Note that there is a [Twig module](https://modules.processwire.com/modules/template-engine-twig/) that includes Twig automatically, but integrating it manually requires only a couple lines of code and allows you to set up your environment and template structure exactly how you want it.